matshenricson/OTJava/README.md

 * https://github.com/matshenricson

-I work alone, directly on master/trunk, and my philosophy is to depend on extensive unit and system tests, and work fast.
+I currently work alone, directly on master/trunk, and my philosophy is:

+* Depend on extensive unit and system tests
+* As small commits as possible
+* Work fast

 ## Compatibility